-Lala is a 48 years old Filipina residing in San Jose.
+Lala is a 48 year old Filipina residing in San Jose.
 She was a teacher in the Philippines before she was labor trafficked by an agency that promised her a teaching job in the US.
-Instead, she was forced to work in a low-wage daycare job in Washington DC.
+When she arrived to the United States, she was forced to work in a low-wage daycare job in Washington DC.

-“The immigration policy.
-It should be very strict with the immigration policy.
-Like us for example, in our green card application, we’re getting hit really hard.
-There are lots of emails that are sending us about housing assistance but I cannot apply for housing assistance because right now, if you are going to apply for any government aid or government assistance, you will not be granted a green card because of that.
+“In our green card application, we’re getting hit really hard.
+There are lots of emails that are sending us information about housing assistance but I cannot apply for housing assistance because right now, if you are going to apply for any government aid or government assistance, you will not be granted a green card because of that.
 If you’re applying for a green card, and if you’re also trying to apply for benefits then applying the benefits will affect your green card application.”